pudeIko/piva/docs/source/dataset.rst

                                           called on the data.
     ===============  ===================  =====================================

-Not all attributes are present or even required for *piva* to display data.
+Not all attributes are present or required for :mod:`piva` to display data.
-Attributes that are mandatory for functioning of the **DataViewers** are marked in above table with asterix (*).
-A lot of the other information, however, is needed for processing routines, such as angle-to-`k`-space conversion.
+Attributes that are mandatory for the functioning of the **DataViewers** are marked with an asterisk (*).
+However, much of the other information is needed for processing routines, such as angle-to-`k`-space conversion.

 .. [#namespace]